The 20 Best Spinocerebellar Ataxia Type 1 Doctors Near Me in South Carolina, US

 Offers Telehealth

-Michael Mccaffrey is a Neurologist in Murrells Inlet, South Carolina.
-Dr. Mccaffrey is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 1.
-His top areas of expertise are Seizures, Post-Traumatic Epilepsy, Generalized Tonic-Clonic Seizure, and Lewy Body Dementia (LBD).
-Dr. Mccaffrey is currently accepting new patients.
+Misbba Khan is a Neurologist practicing medicine in Aiken, South Carolina.
+Dr. Khan is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 1.
+She is also highly rated in 24 other conditions, according to our data.
+Her clinical expertise encompasses Peripheral Neuropathy, Dementia, Seizures, and Generalized Tonic-Clonic Seizure.

 Experienced in Spinocerebellar Ataxia Type 1